f-bog/pixelize-website/src/posts/the-psychology-theory-behind-logo-design.md

 Shapes are one of the most important factors, not only for the sake of your logo, but they also play an essential role in our everyday life as well.
 Our brains are literally hardwired to see shapes and memorize them.
 Shape recognition is one of the most crucial milestones in a toddler's cognitive development and continues to hold its value throughout our adult life, as they help us sort and associate the correct items with the right shapes.

 Our subconscious mind responds differently to different shapes.
-Circles, curves and jagged edges all imply something different and, understanding what they mean can make a huge difference when it comes to decided which shape to choose for your logo design.
+Circles, curves and jagged edges all imply something different and, understanding what they mean can make a huge difference when it comes to deciding which shape to choose for your logo design.

 Take the Nike "swoosh", the combination of curves ending in a sharp point implies a sense of movement.